Trainwreck Circuits: History

-Ken Fischer began working on electronics in the US Navy, and then repaired TVs and radios, and then got a job building amplifiers at Ampeg, where he became senior engineer.
+Ken Fischer began working on electronics in the US Navy,and after he was no longer in military service, worked repairing televisions and radios,.
+He later was employed by Ampeg, where he built amplifiers, and eventually became senior engineer.
 Disillusioned, he left in 1967 when the company was being sold to Magnavox.

-When Fischer set out on his own, he started building boutique amplifiers with custom wood cabinets, rare new old stock (NOS) components, and custom-built transformers.
+When Fischer set out on his own, he started building boutique amplifiers, and later, he added custom wood cabinets.
+He employed new old stock (NOS) components, and custom-built transformers in his designs.
 His early clients included Mark Knopfler and Eddie Van Halen.
 He made the first Trainwreck amp in his shop in New Jersey, in late 1982/early 1983.
 With inspiration from Atlantic Records Caspar McCloud the amp was named 'Ginger' after Caspar's wife.
 His first amps (later named "Liverpool 30") were based on the 4 × EL84 configuration of the Vox AC30.
 "In beautiful wood cabinetry that matched their legendary sound," They were made to order in limited numbers, and are "ultra-rare and highly collectible".
 Lacking serial numbers, they are individually designated with women's names; the one owned by guitarist and producer Matte Henderson is called "Nancy".
 The last one he built ("Kaylene"), while suffering from chronic fatigue immune dysfunction, was an Express made from an old leftover chassis.
-In 1998, his health declining, Fischer partnered with Komet Amps in Louisiana to further develop his circuitry.
+In 1998, with his health declining, Fischer partnered with Komet Amps in Louisiana to further develop his circuitry.
 This culminated in several acclaimed designs, including what would become Komet's flagship amplifier: the Komet 60.

-In his final years, Ken Fischer would collaborate with Dr. Z Amplification on the, "Z-Wreck."
+In his final years, Ken Fischer collaborated with Dr. Z Amplification on the, "Z-Wreck."
 The Z-Wreck is a Vox AC30-style amp that was originally made for country guitar player, Brad Paisley.
 Fischer's final design, the Songwriter 30, was licensed under Komet Amps.
 It features four cathode-biased EL84/6BQ5 output tubes and two 12AX7 preamp tubes.
 The amp's name is derived from its distinct clean sound, which Fischer felt was well-suited for singer-songwriters.
 Both amplifiers are still in production by their respective manufacturers.

 Ken Fischer died from complications due to chronic illness in 2006.
 John Mark, who was Ken's longtime friend and co-builder, decided to continue building amps under the Trainwreck name.
 Production of Trainwreck Amps resumed in 2009 with permission from Fischer's family.
 They are still made in Ken's workshop using his exact specifications.
 Original Fischer-built Trainwreck amplifiers are known to fetch $25,000 and up.
 The amps are praised for the simplicity of their design and their touch sensitivity: "The sound's so immediate from the pick to coming out of the amp, [which] opens up a whole new kind of playing", according to Charles Daughtry (Kaylene's owner, who sold all his Dumbles to build a collection of six Trainwrecks).